mehulagg/gitlab/doc/user/application_security/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/9928) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 12.2.

-You can enforce additional approval of a merge request that would introduce a vulnerability of the following severities:
+You can implement merge request approvals to require approval by selected users or a group when a merge request would introduce one of the following security issues:

-- `high`
-- `critical`
-- `unknown`
+- A security vulnerability

-With the **Vulnerability-Check** approval rule enabled, any such merge request must be approved by selected users or groups.
+- A software license compliance violation

-An approval is required when the latest security report in a merge request:
+When the Vulnerability-Check merge request rule is enabled, additional merge request approval is required when the latest security report in a merge request:

 - Contains a vulnerability of `high`, `critical`, or `unknown` severity that is not present in the target branch.
 Note that approval is still required for dismissed vulnerabilities.